 Have a coffee at one of the many cafes along the beach

-South Korea has a passion for cafes and Busan won’t disappoint with its selection.
+South Korea is passionate about cafes, and Busan won’t disappoint with its selection.

-Around Haeundae, you will find plenty of cafes to choose from, no matter if you want specialty coffee or just a view.
+Around Haeundae, you will find plenty of cafes to choose from, whether you want specialty coffee or just a view.

 Rendejavous_Haeundae is set on the corner of the beach and has a photo spot that draws many people passionate about Instagram and photogenic places.

-Montee104 (몽떼104) is another small cute cafe set above the Sky Capsule entrance at Mipo Station.
-It is popular for its view of the sea and the small colorful train cars.
+Montee104 (몽떼104) is another small cute cafe above the Sky Capsule entrance at Mipo Station.
+It is popular for its view of the sea and the small, colorful train cars.

 Haeundae X the Sky